 Communications Management ITTOs

-Communications Management ensures timely and appropriate generation, collection, distribution, storage, retrieval, and disposition of project information.
+Communications Management ensures the timely and appropriate generation, collection, distribution, storage, retrieval, and disposition of project information.

 Important PMP ITTO define elements for Communications Management: